You are not alone

 If you are here, you have taken a step in the right direction to getting help for yourself or someone you believe might be a victim of abuse.
 Please realize abuse occurs in different relationships and places, despite gender, age, race, religion, financial status, employment status, and education.
-In 2016, we helped over 800 clients.
-You are not alone.

 TO REPORT ABUSE

 Child abuse can be physical, sexual, verbal, or emotional.
 If you think a child is being abused, it is your responsibility to report it as soon as possible.
 Time can be a crucial factor in reporting child abuse.